OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

 If you're a Prepaid customer, you may replenish your balance at any time before the expiration date by providing us with another payment.
 If you maintain a Prepaid account balance, it may not exceed $1,000 and you may be prevented from replenishing if your balance reaches $1,000.
 We may apply your payments to any amounts you may owe us if your earlier account replenishment payments had been reversed.
 We will suspend service when your account reaches the expiration date and any unused balance will be forfeited.

 We may charge you up to $25 for any returned check.
+If you make a payment, or make a payment arrangement, through a call center representative, we may charge you an Agent Assistance Fee of $7.00

 What if my wireless device gets lost or stolen?